 Want to slice some time off your swimming without any additional training?
 (Um, yessss.)
-Here is how to do a flip turn that will shave valuable time off your swimming.
+Here are 7 tips for how to do an exceptional swim flip turn.

 In the race to get better and faster we are always looking at doing more.

 More training at race pace.
 More sessions in the water.
 More high tech space fabric for our swimsuits.
 More large pizzas after practice.